Rosh Hashonah / Yom Kippur 2021

 Join the United Jewish People’s Order and the Morris Winchevsky School for our secular humanist celebrations of Rosh Hashonah and Yom Kippur.

-These contemporary community observances include the traditional blowing of the shofar, readings, poetry, and Yiddish, Hebrew and English music led by well-known Toronto musicians — David Wall (vocals) and Marilyn Lerner (piano).
+Please join us for traditional shofar blowing, readings, poetry, and Yiddish, Hebrew and English music led by well-known Toronto musicians, David Wall and Marilyn Lerner — including the